UCL/research-computing-with-cpp/05OpenMP/sec05SchedulingLoadBalancing.md

     - 2,500,000 iterations for each core
     - Minimal overhead for managing threads
     - Probably a good solution if the cost is independent of thread
-    - But what if the cost depended on the thread.
+    - But what if the cost depends on the thread.
-    - One tread might be slower than the rest
+    - One thread might be slower than the rest
 * Give each thread one iteration at a time
     - No idling thread
     - But huge overhead